Westley-Foster/WFoster_CS408_Module5/README.md

 Styling "Show comments" button for button-press animation found using Google AI overview.

-Found using 'for=""' in a <label> element on ChatGPT.
+Found using 'for=""' in a '<label>' element on ChatGPT.

 Making a table more accessible found using ChatGPT.